Yasmin Rashid

-Yasmin Rashid (یاسمِین راشِد : born 21 September 1950) is a Pakistani politician and social activist who was the Provincial Minister of Punjab for Primary & Secondary Healthcare and Specialised Healthcare & Medical Education, in office from August 2018 till April 2022 and then again from July 2022 till January 2023.
-She had been a member of the Provincial Assembly of the Punjab, from August 2018 till January 2023.
+Yasmin Rashid (یاسمِین راشِد : born 21 September 1950) is a Pakistani politician and social activist.
+Rashid held the position of Provincial Minister of Punjab for Primary and Secondary Healthcare and Specialised Healthcare & Medical Education, serving from August 2018 to April 2022, and later from July 2022 to January 2023.
+Additionally, Yasmin Rashid served as a member of the Provincial Assembly of the Punjab from August 2018 to January 2023.

 Early life and education

 She was born on 21 September 1950 in Chakwal, Punjab, Pakistan.

 She completed her early education in Neela village in Chakwal district before moving to Lahore where she was educated at the Convent of Jesus and Mary.
 She married in 1972.

 In 1978, she did her MBBS from the Fatima Jinnah Medical University in Lahore.
-In 1984, she moved to the United Kingdom and enrolled in the Royal College of Obstetricians and Gynaecologists from where received a MRCOG degree in 1989 and a FRCOG degree in 1999.
+In 1984, she moved to the United Kingdom and enrolled in the Royal College of Obstetricians and Gynaecologists from where she received a MRCOG degree in 1989 and a FRCOG degree in 1999.

 She then received a degree in FCPS from Karachi's College of Physicians and Surgeons Pakistan.